Art-Sells/Arells/Build-Notes.md

 - - **Owned**:
 - Price After Purchase - (if price not yet set purchased) = "Not For Sale"
 - [Owned]-silver,

-#### After Purchase (Modal)
--- Congratulations on your Purchase!
-Set Price After Purchase to make money off your collection [VIEW COLLECTION]- Takes you to Collection

 #### LinkTree Links...
 ***Dynamic Metadata (for Profile/Assets), Static Metadata (for Non-Profile/Asset Pages)***